rust-unofficial/patterns/idioms/dtor-finally.md

 ## Discussion

-There is some subtlety about how exactly to store the object used as a finaliser.
+There is some subtlety about how exactly to store the object used as a finalizer.
 It must be kept alive until the end of the function and must then be destroyed.
 The object must always be a value or uniquely owned pointer (e.g., `Box<Foo>`).
-If a shared pointer (such as `Rc`) is used, then the finaliser can be kept alive beyond the lifetime of the function.
-For similar reasons, the finaliser should not be moved or returned.
+If a shared pointer (such as `Rc`) is used, then the finalizer can be kept alive beyond the lifetime of the function.
+For similar reasons, the finalizer should not be moved or returned.

-The finaliser must be assigned into a variable, otherwise it will be destroyed immediately, rather than when it goes out of scope.
-The variable name must start with `_` if the variable is only used as a finaliser, otherwise the compiler will warn that the finaliser is never used.
+The finalizer must be assigned into a variable, otherwise it will be destroyed immediately, rather than when it goes out of scope.
+The variable name must start with `_` if the variable is only used as a finalizer, otherwise the compiler will warn that the finalizer is never used.
 However, do not call the variable `_` with no suffix - in that case it will be destroyed immediately.

 In Rust, destructors are run when an object goes out of scope.
 This happens